bitdump/BLHeli/BLHeli_32 ARM/README.md

   This can help filter out noise in very noisy environments or situations

 Some fixes:
-- Frequent CRC errors on telemetry frames is now fixed
+- Frequent CRC errors on telemetry frames is now fixed, and CRC generation is speeded up
 - The occasional undesired rotations when stopping in bidirectional mode is fixed
 - Improved input signal detection, particularly for Proshot and also for Dshot at high input signal frequency